 10. Caregiver support is also crucial for patient success on MCS.
 The burden on caregivers and the caregiver’s ability to provide needed support must be considered prior to implant.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Heart Transplant, Mechanical Circulatory Support , Interventions and Structural Heart Disease
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Heart Transplant, Mechanical Circulatory Support, Interventions and Structural Heart Disease

 Keywords: Liver Failure, Stroke, Ventricular Dysfunction, Heart-Assist Devices, Respiratory Insufficiency, Risk Factors, Extracorporeal Membrane Oxygenation, Hemodynamics, Heart Septal Defects, Heart Transplantation, Rest, Prostheses and Implants, Heart Diseases, Renal Insufficiency, United States Food and Drug Administration, Cardiology, Heart Failure, Energy Metabolism, United States

 < Back to Listings